There is a general assumption that vegan food is extremely costly, however, this is not the case.

 Buddha bowls are a great way to receive a wide range of nutrients.
 They’re quick, healthful, and totally personalized.
 The bowl has a balanced combination of elements, and balance is a key Buddhist notion.

-These savory bowls frequently incorporate chickpeas, kale, and a drizzle of dressing on top of quinoa, noodles, or rice.
+These savoury bowls frequently incorporate chickpeas, kale, and a drizzle of dressing on top of quinoa, noodles, or rice.

 A standard 32-ounce bag of rice costs around $1 and yields 20 servings.
 Fresh vegetables might be difficult to come by on a budget, but they are not difficult.